barcek/aliesce/README.md

 - provide tag line options for:
   - multiple save paths
   - auxiliary commands
-- provide CLI options for:
+- provide or extend CLI options for:
   - output verbosity
+  - importing a script to an arbitrary position
-  - importing scripts
+  - running a subset of scripts of any size
 - refactor as more idiomatic
 - improve error handling
-- add fuller testing
+- extend test module